trr266/quarto-template-data-website/README.md

-# Github Actions / Template
+# GitHub Actions / Template

 A project of the [Open Science Data Center][c02]